 How many absences are too many?
-If a student misses 2 days a month, this adds up to 20 absences per year or nearly 10% of the school year.
-Students missing 15 days of school per year are considered to be chronically absent.
+If a student misses two days a month, this adds up to 20 absences per year or more than 10% of the school year.
+Students who miss 10% of days (18 days if enrolled for the full school year) are considered to be chronically absent.

 Students who are chronically absent are at risk for falling behind, not meeting with academic success, and are 7.4x more likely to drop out of high school.
 Research shows that poor attendance in the early years can keep young children from reading proficiently by the end of third grade.

 As part of the district’s turnaround plan, we have launched new programs and initiatives to increase the quality of instruction and expand choices for students.
 For all students to fully benefit from learning experiences at school, we need students to attend school on time every day.
 Although we recognize that illness or an emergency may cause a student to be absent periodically or for an extended period of time, we hope these situations are limited.
 Absences and tardies negatively affect the students’ academic progress.
 If families face specific attendance challenges, our staff is available to partner with families to find appropriate supports.
 The key is to be in close communication and partner with the school to support our students’ success.

 In regards to school attendance, Massachusetts state law says:

 - All children 6-16 years old must attend school every day.

 - School districts are required to monitor school attendance.

 - In cases of chronic absences (missing 10% or more days of school), school districts report potential cases of educational neglect or children in need of assistance to other state agencies.